Deputy patrolling Florida beach drives over woman lying in sand - NewsBreak

 Deputy patrolling Florida beach drives over woman lying in sand

-ST. PETE BEACH, Fla. ( WFLA ) – A deputy assigned to patrol a Florida beach ran over a beachgoer on Wednesday afternoon, according to a sheriff’s office.
+ST. PETE BEACH, Fla. ( WFLA ) – A deputy assigned to patrol a Florida beach ran over a beachgoer on Wednesday afternoon, according to the local sheriff’s office.

-The deputy-involved accident took place just after 1 p.m. at St. Pete Beach, according to a news release issued by the Pinellas County Sheriff’s Office.

 Deputies investigating the incident say the front tire on the driver’s side of the SUV drove over the woman’s right side and her “mid to upper back area.”
 She was transported to a hospital with non-life-threatening injuries, according to the sheriff’s office.